ippontech/blog-usa/posts/distributed-tracing-with-xray.md

     ```

-Please checkout this [blog](https://blog.ippon.tech/deploytoecswithgithubaction/) on how to deploy a Spring Boot microservice on Amazon ECS using Github Actions.
+Please checkout this article on [how to deploy a Spring Boot microservice on Amazon ECS using Github Actions](https://blog.ippon.tech/deploytoecswithgithubaction/).

 # View and Analyse the tracing data on AWS X-Ray Console